 Constructing a pedagogy based on relationships takes time, financial investment plus continuous individual and institutional commitment to children’s learning.
 This is a much complex, difficult and demanding process.
 But it is also one that holds the possibility of establishing a sustained and enduring practice that supports children’s growth over time.
 Placing children and their relationships with artists, learning curators, their families, the environment and wider communities as central to art museum programming begins to construct a network of interconnected systems that support and sustain learning and development.The focus then turns to how these relationships and programming are being produced.
 Questions that come to the forefront of such practices include: What learning is taking place?
 How is this occurring?
 How do we know that learning is happening (where is the evidence)?
 And how is this learning then being fed into the future construction of programming?

-It is possible that advancements in the rigour of children’s pedagogical practice may not be acknowledged by art critics, art historians and artists who lack the knowledge of education theory needed to distinguish between the nominal value of terms such as progressive education, experiential learning and democratic pedagogy and high quality practice.
+It is possible that advancements in the rigour of children’s pedagogical practice may not be acknowledged by art critics, art historians and artists who lack the knowledge of education theory needed to distinguish between the nominal value of terms such as progressive education, experiential learning and constructivist learning environment.
 Children’s programmes are rarely featured in curatorial dialogue or art magazines despite some practitioners putting a huge amount of research, intellectual and creative rigour into their production.
 I do not believe this necessarily come from a place of meanness but more a lack of understanding of specialised knowledge.
-Perhaps over time intersubjective understandings of high quality progressive education practice will grow and generate wider dialogue around children as co-constructors of art and culture, developing an even deeper system of relationships.
+Perhaps over time shared understandings of early childhood learning practices in art museums will grow and generate wider dialogue around children as co-constructors of art and culture, developing an even deeper system of relationships.

 Bakhtin, M 1941.
 Rabelais and his world.
 Bloomington: Indiana University Press.